Floydlang/floyd/Notes/Floyd code.markdown

 4. Composability
 5. Performance: built in profiling and hardware cache.
 Ballpark C++ performance.
 6. Solid code and techniques
-7. Normalized source code format allows round-trip tools / visual editing
+7. Normalized source code format allows round-trip tools / visual editing.
+Easy language parsing, use as data language.
+8. Oppinionated: there is a good way to do things.
+That is built into the languge, not in libraries
+9. Encourage creating lots of very specific structs even for simple things.
+Can be unnamed.

-# Reference
+# REFERENCES

 # BASIC TYPES